influitive/influitive-crafters/_posts/2015-12-01-web-scraping-and-apis2.md

 title:  "Plotting data for the web"
 author: "Eduardo Poleo"
 date:   2015-12-01
-description : "Integrating rails APIs with js dynamic frameworks to create interactive sites"
+description : "Using the D3 library to create dynamic plots"
 categories:
   - news
 ---